Build an India Gold Price App with JavaScript

 curl https://api.goldprice.dev/v1/prices?symbol=XAU-USD-SPOT

-You get back JSON with the price, bid, ask, a per-gram breakdown by karat, the contributing sources, and a staleness flag.
+You get back JSON with the price, bid, ask, and a staleness flag.
 That single call is enough to put a live, honest gold price into whatever you are building.
+Add ?include=karat for a per-gram breakdown by karat or ?include=sources for the contributing sources.
 When you want the full shape and higher limits, a free key takes a minute.

 For the language-specific version, Fetch live gold prices in JavaScript covers the REST path end to end, and Caching gold prices and staying inside rate limits covers doing it at volume.